FanaroEngineering/youtube_kbd_nav/README.md

 <sub>3: The comment section needs to be loaded for this to work.</sub> \
 <sub>4: Since YouTube doesn't expose the channel's link when you're on a video page, this shortcut won't work on video pages.</sub> \
 <sub>5: Changes the decoration of the video player.</sub> \
-<sub>6: You actually have to press it twice, once for the popup and another when the popup is on the screen.</sub>
+<sub>6: You actually have to press it twice, once for the popup and another when the popup is on the screen.</sub> \
+<sub>7: The extension logo appears right next to YouTube's when the extension is enabled.

 [kbd_dart]: lib/src/kbd.dart